Pre-Calabi--Yau algebras and homotopy double Poisson gebras: Homotopy theory via -morphisms

 \begin{theorem}[Twisting procedure] Given any complete curved homotopy double Poisson algebra structure (equivalently complete curved pre-Calabi--Yau algebra) $\left\{\calm_{\lambda_1, \ldots, \lambda_m}\right\}_{\lambda_1, \ldots, \lambda_m\geqslant 0}$ on $A$ and any element $a\in \rmF_1 A_{-1}$~, the sum of all the insertions of $a$ at any possible inputs forms a complete curved homotopy double Poisson gebra (equivalently complete curved pre-Calabi--Yau algebra):

-where $r^j\coloneqq r^j_0+\cdots+r^j_{\lambda_j}$~, for $1\leqslant j \leqslant m$, and where
+where $r^j\coloneq r^j_0+\cdots+r^j_{\lambda_j}$~, for $1\leqslant j \leqslant m$, and where

-with $r\coloneqq r^1+\cdots+r^m$~. \end{theorem}
+with $r\coloneq r^1+\cdots+r^m$~. \end{theorem}

-\begin{proof} This is a direct corollary of \cite[Section~3.2]{CV22}.
+\begin{proof} This is a direct corollary of \cite[Definition~4.11]{CV22}.
 Let us denote by $\alpha\in \mathfrak{c}\convDPois_A$ the Maurer--Cartan element corresponding to the original complete curved homotopy double Poisson gebra.
-Its image under the action of the element $\1-a$ of the gauge group integrating the convolution dg Lie algebra $\mathfrak{c}\convDPois_A$ is given by
+Its image under the action of the element $\1-a$ of the deformation gauge group integrating the complete convolution dg Lie algebra $\mathfrak{c}\convDPois_A$ is equal to

-with the notations of \emph{loc. cit.}.
+by \cite[Theorem~2.29]{CV25I} and under the notations of \emph{loc. cit.}.
 The right-hand side produces the formula for the twisted structure claimed in the statement.
 The sign is computed as in the proof of \cref{prop:InfDecDPoisAC}. \end{proof}

 Notice that the original and the twisted complete curved homotopy double Poisson gebras (equivalently complete curved pre-Calabi--Yau algebras) are gauge equivalent by the conceptual definition.

 \begin{definition}[Maurer--Cartan equation of a complete curved pre-Calabi--Yau algebra] The \emph{Maurer--Cartan equation} of a complete curved pre-Calabi--Yau algebra $\left(A, \left\{\calm_{\lambda_1, \ldots, \lambda_m}\right\}\right)$ is